 1. A paper plate with an aluminium backing is created for the invitation.
 The plate is mounted on a press-cylinder and comes in contact with wetting rollers, then ink rollers.

 2. The image is flat printed on the paper as it passes between the cylinders.
 While the ink is wet, it is dusted with resinous powder.
 Some of the powder adheres to the ink.
 Then the extra powder is removed and the invitation passes through a heated tunnel.

 3. The heat melts the powder, and the ink is fused to the paper.
 The paper remains flat, but the melted powder creates the raised ink effect.

-Thermography does not have the same classic indentation as engraving, but the end result can look and feel so similar that few will be able to tell!
+Thermography does not have the same classic indentation as engraving.
+But the end result can look and feel so similar that no one will be able to tell!
 Here is just a sampling of some of the invitations we have here at Persnickety printed using thermography.

 These are just a few samples of invitations printing through engraving or thermography we have in-house.
-Feel free to five us a call and schedule an appointment; we would be happy to help you find the perfect invitation for your wedding.
-In the meantime, keep an eye out for part 2 of our printing techniques posts: letterpress and foil stamping!
+Schedule your appointment with invitation specialist here.
+We would be happy to help you find the perfect invitation for your wedding.